-This is a welcome feature for survivalists who want all the bells and whistles with their product.
+This is a welcome feature for survivalists who want all the bells and whistles with their products.
 It means the survival flashlight should come with a keyring, carabiner clip, lanyard loop or a pocket clip.
-You will want the one that you intend to carry your EDC flashlight with, because nothing is more frustrating than having to carry it with the way you don’t want.
+You will want the one that you intend to carry your EDC flashlight with because nothing is more frustrating than having to carry it with the way you don’t want.

 Everything about the Fenix E12 is a marvel.
 You may wonder if this gem of an EDC flashlight was made specifically for survival scenarios.
 The 130-lumen brightness packed in a small shell can be fitted into a keychain for light carrying.
 This excellent flashlight runs on reliable AA batteries.
 Finally, the entry price point in the $30 range makes it the go-to light for beginner survivalists and outdoor warriors.

 Don’t be fooled by the Olight S10’s diminutive size- it has the perfect dimensions for a compact EDC survival kit.
 Would you believe that a 320-lumen brightness with options for high, low, medium, strobe and moonlight modes are packed inside a 2.7 by 1.9-inch flashlight weighing just 2.4 ounces?
 All that versatile feature inside a compact form makes it an easy choice.

 |Olight S10||42 grams||400 Lumens||360 Hours||Waterproof|